 Students might collaborate on a "scholarly project" tied to faculty research that is already underway, but most would design their own project based on their own interest.
-Students will need to identify a research mentor from the UCD Campus or Health System, from our affiliates, from the California DOH or a similar agency, or from an accredited US or Canadian medical school.
+Students will need to identify a research mentor from the UCD Campus or Health System, from our affiliates, from the California DOH or a similar agency, or from a accredited US or Canadian medical school.
+Examples of projects previously completed by students are given below: